Aquilent/drug-adverse-event-browser/doc/05_Development/RunningThePrototypeLocally.md

 # Caveats
 When using a virtual machine, or virtual workspace (such as AWS Workspaces) to run VirtualBox this may not work, as some virtualization software can block or prevent further (nested) virtualization.
 Sometimes you need to downscale the architecture from 64-bits to 32-bits, when running in a 64-bit virtual environment.
 See instructions below how to down-scale.

+# Note
+The prototype is called the Drug Reaction Finder (DRF).
+The original name of the prototype was the Drug Adverse Event Browser, and thus, the repository is called the drug-adverse-event-browser.
+This is consistent in the installation instructions below.

 # Installation
-Take the following steps to setup for running the drug-adverse-event-browser in a virtual machine on Windows:
+Take the following steps to setup for running the Drug Reaction Finder in a virtual machine on Windows:

-1. Create The Project Home directory, e.g. `C:\Project\DAEB`.
+1. Create The Project Home directory, e.g. `C:\Project\DRF`.
 You will install the project code into this directory
-2. Create a `bin` subdirectory in the Project Home directory, e.g. `C:\Project\DAEB\bin`
+2. Create a `bin` subdirectory in the Project Home directory, e.g. `C:\Project\DRF\bin`
-3. Create a `branches` subdirectory in the Project Home directory, e.g. `C:\Project\DAEB\branches`
+3. Create a `branches` subdirectory in the Project Home directory, e.g. `C:\Project\DRF\branches`
 4. Download the master branch from https://github.com/Aquilent/drug-adverse-event-browser by using clicking "Download ZIP" and saving the file locally.
-5. Extract the `drug-adverse-event-browser-master.zip` file to the newly created branches directory, e.g. `C:\Project\DAEB\branches\drug-adverse-event-browser-master`.
+5. Extract the `drug-adverse-event-browser-master.zip` file to the newly created branches directory, e.g. `C:\Project\DRF\branches\drug-adverse-event-browser-master`.
 6. Rename the branch directory from `drug-adverse-event-browser-master` to `master`
-7. Create a file `daeb.cmd` in the Project Home bin directory (e.g. `C:\Project\DAEB\bin\daeb.cmd`) with the following contents:
+7. Create a file `drf.cmd` in the Project Home bin directory (e.g. `C:\Project\DRF\bin\drf.cmd`) with the following contents:
     ```
     @echo off

-    set PROJECT_HOME=/path/to/daeb/installation/directory
+    set PROJECT_HOME=/path/to/drb/installation/directory
-    REM e.g. set PROJECT_HOME=C:/Project/DAEB
+    REM e.g. set PROJECT_HOME=C:/Project/DRF
-    set PROJECT_NAME=DAEB
+    set PROJECT_NAME=DRF

     set GIT_HOME=/path/to/git/installation/directory
     REM e.g. set GIT_HOME=C:/Program Files (x86)/git